Short-handed Plainsmen go down fighting in loss to Jenks

-JENKS — Enid’s boys, playing a man short for most of the game, gave Jenks everything they wanted until falling to the Trojans, 3-1 in the Plainsmen’s regular season finale.
+JENKS, Okla. — Enid’s boys, playing a man short for most of the game, gave Jenks everything they wanted until falling to the Trojans, 3-1, in the Plainsmen’s regular season finale.

 The Plainsmen finished the season at 3-4 in district and 8-7 overall.
 They needed to beat the Trojans and have Putnam City upset Union to reach the playoffs for the third straight year.
 Neither happen as Union beat the Pirates, 4-1.